jbaek7023/Stylee-Mobile/README.md

 수익나는일 -> 세상에 도움되지않는 일 -> 수익 No

 ##### Known Error
-(0, _stackNaviation) is not a function
+1- (0, _stackNaviation) is not a function
-import StackNavigator from '../' import { StackNavigator } from '../'
+*> import StackNavigator from '../'
+=> import { StackNavigator } from '../'

+2- facebook::react::Recoverable: Could not open file: No such file or directory after reload
+The development server returned response error code: 502 ...
+<h2>Failed to complete tunnel connection</h2>

+=> (watchman is not working!)
+echo 256 | sudo tee -a /proc/sys/fs/inotify/max_user_instances
+echo 32768 | sudo tee -a /proc/sys/fs/inotify/max_queued_events
+echo 65536 | sudo tee -a /proc/sys/fs/inotify/max_user_watches
+watchman shutdown-server
+watchman watch-del-all
+and restart project

+3-